xamarin/xamarin-forms-samples/WebServices/AzureADB2CAuth/README.md

 ---
 name: AzureADB2CAuth
-description: This sample demonstrates how to use Microsoft Authentication Library and Azure Active Directory B2C to integrate consumer identity management into ...
+description: This sample demonstrates how to use Microsoft Authentication Library and Azure Active Directory B2C to integrate consumer identity management into a mobile application.
 topic: sample
 languages:
 - csharp